Cambridge District Scout Archive

 Bronze Cross, Silver Cross, Gilt Cross, Medal of Merit

 Scout Frank Keepin 1st Cambridge Troop Medal of Merit, 16th May 1916 Stopping a pair of runaway horses.
-This medal was present by Professor Gardiner D.C.
+This medal was presented by Professor Gardiner D.C.

 Patrol Leader W. Dean 8th Cambridge Troop Silver Cross, 11th November 1918.
 Saving a boy from drowning (The boy was P/L Langham)